You are currently viewing Rangtse Ney, the Secret Abode of Guru Rinpoche and Khandro Yeshe Tsogyel

 Khandro DrubPhug-the meditation cave of Khandro Yeshe Tsogyal

-The meditation cave of Khandro is located on the way to Gurui Drubphug.
+Khandro’s meditation cave is located on the way to Gurui Drubphug.
 When you enter the cave, the visible sights are the naturally formed breasts of Khandro.
 As you go further inside the cave, you can see the throne of Avalokiteshvara or Chenrezig Ki Zhungthri, Khandro’s meditation hall, Khandro’s hat, volumes of religious scriptures or Choegi Lekbam, skull or kapala, a tooth and the hats of five Buddhas or Gyalwai Rignga Gi Uzha.

 Guru DrubPhug-the meditation cave of Guru Rinpoche